 Main Street Cloverdale is both compact and worth discovering, and a stroll through downtown is a great way to experience this burgeoning arts and wine community at the far northern reaches of Sonoma County.

-A block past Pick’s is the cobblestone plaza, site of the weekly seasonal (June to September) street fair and Friday Night Live jazz concert sponosred by the Cloverdale Arts Alliance (204 N. Cloverdale Blvd., Cloverdale, 707-984-4110).
+A block north is the cobblestone plaza, site of the weekly seasonal (June to September) Friday Night Live street fair and jazz concert sponosred by the Cloverdale Arts Alliance (707-984-4110).
 You’ll also note the numerous sculptures that grace the sidewalk and the public spaces around it – a testament to Cloverdale’s evolving role as an arts destination.